-Corey Yuen was the first Hong Kong fight choreographer to work in American cinema (stepping aside the involvement of Jackie Chan and Bruce Lee in their U.S. star projects).
+Corey Yuen was one of the first Hong Kong fight choreographers to work in American cinema.
 He directed Jean-Claude Van Damme in a mid-80s indie movie called No Retreat, No Surrender before gradually working on a few more U.S. movies.
 Ironically, Corey was never hired when John Woo, Ringo Lam and Tsui Hark respectively made their Hollywood debuts starring JCVD.
 However, he still predated The Matrix (1999) in a mainstream capacity when he was hired to be the choreographer of Lethal Weapon 4 (1998).
 Although, it’s not really saying that much since it was Jet Li’s request to have Corey choreograph his scenes.
 After Yuen Woo-Ping made the H.K. style more blatant with the popularity of The Matrix, Corey was hired for the first X-Men movie (2000).
 This is also not saying much since the director of Lethal Weapon 4, Richard Donner, had worked on X-Men as one of the executive producers.
 In fact, both productions share 23 crew members.
 This is because X-Men was produced by Richard’s production company – The Donners’ Company.

 It was because of X-Men that Corey couldn’t spend too much time on Jet Li’s Romeo Must Die (2000).
 According to the April 2000 issue of Black Belt, Corey only spent three weeks choreographing the scenes in Jet’s first Hollywood starring role.
 Coincidentally, Hugh Jackman mentioned in the August 2000 issue of Cinefantastique that three straight weeks of work were spent with the stunt guys on X-Men.
 Principal photography for X-Men began in September 1999 whereas the production schedule for Romeo Must Die had lasted from May to July of that year.
 That said, Corey probably got more attention for his Jet Li movie than Bryan Singer’s first comic book movie.
 In the July 2000 issue of Premiere, Corey was briefly interviewed.
 He was quoted as saying: “Logan has an animalistic type of style.
 He’s a brawler, and Bryan is very conscious about not having him do any martial arts moves.
 We incorporate street-fighting styles without making him look like a martial artist.
 Everything is brute strength.”